FollyMaddy/create_atari-portfolio_roms/TECHNICAL-INFO.md

 /home/pi/RetroPie/roms/mame/nvram/pofo/ccma_ram/ccma_ram

-How to load it as a -cart ?
+How to load it as a -memc ?

 Well, I was thinking, perhaps the ram card file structure is the same as the rom file structure then I can make a .rom file of it.